Ahmed-Galal/dockerfile-parse-server-/README.md

-# when you follow the steps below you will got dashboard running with parse server
+# when you follow the steps below you will get dashboard running with parse server

 ## steps
 - install docker